-In light of the background described above, and in spite of management's belief that Forza Petroleum has good title to its Hawler license area, there can be no assurance that the Iraqi Ministry of Oil will not continue to challenge the validity of the PSCs entered into by the KRG or that the Iraqi Ministry of Oil and the KRG will not agree, as part of negotiations on any new oil and gas law or broader questions regarding regional independence and sovereignty, on contractor entitlements which are different (and possibly materially less favourable) than those set out in the PSCs.
-For example, contracts awarded by the

-Iraqi Federal Government to international oil companies in southern Iraq are service contracts, rather than PSCs, with compensation being paid to those companies on a fee per barrel basis.
+In light of the background described above, and in spite of management's belief that Forza Petroleum has good title to its Hawler license area, there can be no assurance that the Iraqi Ministry of Oil will not attempt to annul the PSCs entered into by the KRG or that the Iraqi Ministry of Oil and the KRG will not agree, as part of negotiations on any new oil and gas law or broader questions regarding regional independence and sovereignty, on contractor entitlements which are different (and possibly materially less favourable) than those set out in the PSCs.
+For example, contracts awarded by the Iraqi Federal Government to international oil companies in southern Iraq are service contracts, rather than PSCs, with compensation being paid to those companies on a fee per barrel basis.
 If any such challenges are successful or existing contractor entitlements are changed, this could have a Material Adverse Effect.
-In the event that the Iraqi Federal Government successfully challenges the validity of the PSCs, this could have a Material Adverse Effect, including potentially that the title to Forza Petroleum's assets could be treated as invalid without a judicial recourse for Forza Petroleum.
+In the event that the Iraqi Federal Government successfully annuls the PSCs, this could have a Material Adverse Effect, including potentially that the title to Forza Petroleum's assets could be treated as invalid without a judicial recourse for Forza Petroleum.

 In addition, there can be no assurance that the Iraqi Federal Government or the governments of other countries will recognize or continue to recognize the KRG and/or its jurisdiction over the oil and gas sector in the Kurdistan Region.
-Any such non-recognition of the KRG's jurisdiction could have a Material Adverse Effect.
+Any such non-recognition of the KRG's jurisdiction could have a Material Adverse Effect, which could involve the inability to sell oil produced from the Hawler license area.

-Forza Petroleum's title documents in Iraq are governed under English law, and Forza Petroleum may not be able to enforce foreign judgments and arbitral awards in Iraq as Iraq and England are not common parties to any joint conventions on the enforcement of foreign judgments and arbitral awards.
+Forza Petroleum's title documents in Iraq are governed under English law, and Forza Petroleum may not be able to enforce foreign judgments and arbitral awards in Iraq.

-The material agreements between Forza Petroleum and the applicable Iraqi counterparties as they relate to the assets of Forza Petroleum in Iraq are governed by English Law and provide for exclusive arbitration between the parties under the London Court of International Arbitration (the "LCIA") in London.
-The courts in Iraq do not have jurisdiction to adjudicate all claims arising out of contracts governed by English Law or that provide for international arbitration between the parties under the LCIA.
+The material agreements between Forza Petroleum and the applicable Iraqi counterparties as they relate to the assets of Forza Petroleum in Iraq are governed by English Law and provide for exclusive arbitration between the parties under the London Court of International Arbitration in London.
+The courts in Iraq do not have jurisdiction to adjudicate all claims arising out of contracts governed by English Law or that provide for international arbitration between the parties under the London Court of International Arbitration.
 Accordingly, in order to seek a remedy, Forza Petroleum would need to first obtain a judgment in London and thereafter may need to enforce such judgment in Iraq or elsewhere.
-However, Iraqi courts do not recognize foreign court judgments or international arbitration awards from the United Kingdom or other jurisdictions, unless they are signatories to the Riyadh Convention of 1983 for Judicial Co-operation (the "Riyadh Convention") and the courts determine that the foreign judgment or award meets the requirements for enforcement under Articles 251-276 of the Iraqi Code of Civil and Commercial Procedure of 1969.
-The United Kingdom is not a signatory to the Riyadh Convention and Iraq is not a signatory to the United Nations New York Convention on Recognition and Enforcement of Foreign Arbitral Awards of 1958, which means that Iraqi courts may not recognize foreign court judgments or international arbitration awards from the United Kingdom.
+Although Iraq has recently acceded to the United Nations New York Convention on Recognition and Enforcement of Foreign Arbitral Awards of 1958, there could be a transition period where obtaining enforcement in Iraq remains challenging and it is not certain that courts in the Kurdistan Region of Iraq will acknowledge the Iraqi Federal Government's accession to the convention as binding their jurisdiction.
 While management of Forza Petroleum believes that: (i) the KRG recognizes that it is contractually bound under the Hawler PSC; and (ii) the Kurdistan Region Oil and Gas Law specifically provides for international arbitration as the dispute resolution mechanism, Forza Petroleum may not be able to enforce foreign judgments obtained with respect to its title documents governed by English law in the Kurdistan Region.
 The failure of Forza Petroleum to obtain recognition of foreign court judgments or international arbitration awards in Iraq could have a Material Adverse Effect.